Angel-CyberTech/Angel-CyberTech/cyber_labs/Virtual Machine & Active Directory Home Lab/README.md

 - NAT: Enabled through Routing and Remote Access on the external interface
 - DHCP: Configured with an IPv4 scope to automatically assign IP addresses to clients
 - Default Gateway and DNS Server: Pointed to the DC's static IP address

-## Next Steps

-A Windows 10 client machine can be added next to validate end-to-end connectivity, domain join operations, and user authentication.
-Once that client is deployed, the next step will be to document the client-side configuration and domain join process.